-- You (or your spouse if filing a joint tax return) must earn compensation from employment. - You must not attain age 701⁄2 before the end of the year.
+- You (or your spouse if filing a joint tax return) must earn compensation from employment. - Starting with the 2020 tax year, you may make a contribution at any age.

-Consider talking with a competent tax advisor to determine whether you're eligible for a deduction or tax credit on your Traditional IRA contributions.
+Consider talking with a competent tax advisor to determine whether you're eligible for a deduction or tax credit on your Traditional IRA contributions